guita9/crud-app/README.md

   - services: Defines two main services:

-  - db: This is your PostgreSQL database.
-It specifies which PostgreSQL image to use (postgres:15), sets up the database name, username, and password using environment variables, and creates a pgdata volume to store your database's actual data persistently (so you don't lose it when the container stops).
+  - db: This is PostgreSQL database.
+It specifies which PostgreSQL image to use (postgres:15), sets up the database name, username, and password using environment variables, and creates a pgdata volume to store database's actual data persistently (so you don't lose it when the container stops).
 It also includes a healthcheck to ensure the database is fully ready before the application tries to connect.

-  - app: This is your FastAPI application.
-It tells Docker to build this service using your Dockerfile in the current directory (build: .).
+  - app: This is FastAPI application.
+It tells Docker to build this service using Dockerfile in the current directory (build: .).
 It depends_on the db service, meaning it won't start until the database is healthy.
-It also sets the DATABASE_URL environment variable for your application to connect to the db service. ports: "8000:8000" means that port 8000 inside the container is made available on port 8000 of your local machine.
-The volumes: .:/app line is important for development: it synchronizes your local project folder with the /app folder inside the container, so any changes you make to your code on your computer are immediately reflected in the running application inside the container.
+It also sets the DATABASE_URL environment variable for your application to connect to the db service. ports: "8000:8000" means that port 8000 inside the container is made available on port 8000 of local machine.
+The volumes: .:/app line is important for development: it synchronizes your local project folder with the /app folder inside the container, so any changes on code are immediately reflected in the running application inside the container.

 Dockerfile

-This file contains a set of instructions for building the image for your FastAPI application.
+This file contains a set of instructions for building the image for FastAPI application.
 Think of an image as a lightweight, standalone, executable package that includes everything needed to run a piece of software.
 ``` bash
     FROM python:3.11-slim: Starts with a slim version of Python 3.11.
 "Slim" images are smaller and more secure because they contain only the essential components, which is great for production.